danny-1k/zechpaz/README.md

 - Train the classifier -> `python train_classifier.py`

-# Improvements
+# What could be done to improve this
-1. Convnets would be faster and prolly have better results.
+- Convnets would be faster and probably have better results.
-2. Reinforcement Learning
+- Reinforcement Learning
-3. Better features.
-There should be a better way of encoding the board than just a (6,8,8) matrix of 1s,0s and -1s.
+- Better board representation.
-4. Sequence models for making predictions based on past state
+- Sequence models for making predictions based on past states (If done properly might remove the need for search algorithms)